Haagerup property and group-invariant percolation: Kazhdan's Property (T) and Applications

-In this section, we find an extension of Theorem \ref{theorem-KazhdanGroups} to groups which have relative property (T) and provide an application to the question of uniqueness in Bernoulli bond percolation.
-To start off, recall the definition of relative property (T): Let $\Gamma$ be a finitely generated group and let $H$ be a subgroup.
-The pair $(\Gamma,H)$ has {\em relative property (T)} if every unitary representation of $\Gamma$ on a Hilbert space which almost has invariant vectors, has a non-zero $H$-invariant vector, see \cite[Definition 1.4.3]{BdlHV08}.
-The notion of relative property (T) for a pair was considered implicitly in Kazhdan's work \cite{K67} and explicitly by Margulis \cite{M82}.
-A well-known example is the pair $(\Z^2\rtimes{\rm SL}_2(\Z),\Z^2)$, which has relative property (T) but $\Z^2\rtimes{\rm SL}_2(\Z)$ does not have property (T).
-Many characterizations of property (T) have analogous formulations for relative property (T), see e.g.\ \cite{BR95,J05,C06}.
-In particular, the pair $(\Gamma,H)$ has relative property (T) if and only if every sequence of positive definite functions on $\Gamma$ which converges pointwise to $1$, converges to $1$ uniformly on $H$, see e.g.\ \cite[Theorem 1.1]{C06}.
-As observed by Jaudon \cite{J07}, the methods of \cite{RS98,CMV04} also yield the following characterization of relative property (T) in terms of invariant actions on spaces with measured walls.
+In this section, we find an extension of Theorem \ref{theorem-KazhdanGroups} to groups which have relative property~(T) and provide an application to the question of uniqueness in Bernoulli bond percolation.
+To start off, recall the definition of relative property~(T).
+Let $\Gamma$ be a finitely generated group and let $H$ be a subgroup.
+The pair $(\Gamma,H)$ has {\em relative property~(T)} if every unitary representation of $\Gamma$ on a Hilbert space which almost has invariant vectors, has a non-zero $H$-invariant vector, see \cite[Definition 1.4.3]{BdlHV08}.
+The notion of relative property~(T) for a pair was considered implicitly in Kazhdan's work \cite{K67} and explicitly by Margulis \cite{M82}.
+A well-known example is the pair $(\Z^2\rtimes{\rm SL}_2(\Z),\Z^2)$, which has relative property~(T) but $\Z^2\rtimes{\rm SL}_2(\Z)$ does not have property~(T).
+Characterizations of property~(T) can often be extended to formulations for relative property~(T), see e.g.\ \cite{BR95,J05,C06}.
+In this vein, using our construction from Theorem \ref{theorem-GeneralConstruction} we provide the following extension of Theorem \ref{theorem-KazhdanGroups} to the situation of relative property~(T) for the purpose of then providing an application of that ``long-range order'' threshold to Bernoulli percolation in Theorem \ref{theorem-UniquenessRelativeKazhdan}.